infusion-wro/selenium/README.md

 ###PageElement

 The **PageElement** interface represents a particular element of the page.
-It consists of four methods:
+It consists of three methods:

 * **getBy(String... placeholders)** - this method returns a **By** object which is used by Selenium to locate particular element on the site.
 It takes a placeholders as a parameters because it is possible to have elements with dynamically created locators and By object is immutable,
 * **getType()** - it returns a textual representation of the locator type of this element (i.e. xpath, name, id).
 There is no method to get this information from By object.
 It can be used for debugging purposes,
 * **getExpression()** - it returns a textual representation of the expression used to locate this element (i.e. //td[2], searchButton).
 There is no method to get this information from By object.
 It can be used for debugging purposes.

 In the framework this interface is implemented by an enums which are grouping elements connected with a particular site i.e. MainPageElement.
-Every element of such enum has three fields:
+Every element of such enum has two fields:

 * **BY_TYPE** - it is an enum value which is telling what kind of expression will be used to locate the element i.e xpath, name, id,
 * **EXPRESSION** - it is an actual expression that will locate element i.e. //td[2], searchButton,

-Again if the code of UI will change only those enums has to be adjusted - test code will stay thesame.
+Again if the code of UI will change only those enums has to be adjusted - test code will stay the same.

 In this place it is worth to mention that there is a possibility to locate an elements with dynamically created expressions.
 Let's consider an example.
 We want to search for a result on results page by providing the information like date, tournament and match which is given in runtime.
 The xpath of particular row consist of those information and we don't want to hard-code it in our xpath expression for locating that row.
 In that case we can use an expression with placeholders i.e. //tr[@id='%s']/td.
-This %s is a placeholder which can be provided in getBy() method.
+This **%s** is a placeholder which can be provided in getBy() method.
 It will be then replaced by a ByFactory in runtime and the final expression will be provided i.e. getBy("someId") will give an xpath locator //tr[@id='someId']/td.
 To support that functionality there is also a **PlaceholdersProvider** interface provided.
 It can be implemented by a class that represents some common object in a system like **ResultRow**.
 It holds the parameters of the object like date, tournament etc. and provides a method **getPlaceholders()** which is returning an array of strings that can be used to resolve a placeholders in a locator expression.

 ###ByFactory